LadyKerr/gh-copilot-talk/copilot-postcon/notes.md

 - Intro
 - What is GitHub Copilot (refresher)?
 - Tips to get the most out of GitHub Copilot
-- Demo: Building a fragrance api with gh Copilot
+- Demo: Building a fragrance api with gh Copilot + using Postman Testing LIVE
 - Demo: Copilot on dotcom (Copilot for PR, chatting with a repo)
 - QR Code with Resources
 - Wrapup